 If the application is for an area of operation limited to one Member State and the national safety authority is the safety certification body then the provisions for language in the relevant national legal framework apply.
 The language policy should be indicated in the application guide produced by that national safety authority.

-In other cases the application and the file accompanying the application may be submitted by the applicant in any one of the official languages of the Union.
-Nonetheless the national safety authorities concerned with the area of operation can request that the applicant translates parts of the file accompanying the application (i.e. the evidence demonstrating compliance with the notified national rules).
-In order to reduce the need for translation and to facilitate exchanges during the assessment it is recommended to use English or a commonly agreed language for the assessment of the application.
-When applicable the choice of language for the assessment should be made during pre-engagement.
+For applications made to the Agency, the application and any files accompanying the application may be submitted by the applicant in any one of the official languages of the Union.
+However, in order to address the national part of the application the relevant national safety authorities concerned with the area of operation can request that the applicant translates parts of the file accompanying the application (i.e. the evidence demonstrating compliance with the notified national rules) into the relevant official language.

-Pre-engagement is an optional stage that comes before the submission of an application for a single safety certificate, with the aim of enabling the certification body to become familiar with the applicant's safety management system, clarifying how the safety assessment process will be conducted and how decisions will be made and verifying that the applicant has received sufficient information to know what is expected of it.
+Pre-engagement is an optional stage that comes before the submission of an application for a single safety certificate.
+The aim is to enable the certification body to become familiar with the applicant's safety management system, clarifying how the safety assessment process will be conducted and how decisions will be made and verifying that the applicant has received sufficient information to know what is expected of it.

 Regulation (EU) 2018/763 empowers the safety certification and the national safety authority (or authorities) concerned by the intended area of operation to undertake audits and inspections on the sites of applicants for a safety certificate.

 They may also request for any supplementary information during the assessment.

 The content of an application for a safety certificate is specified in Annex I to Regulation (EU) 2018/763. and in Annex I of Regulation (EU) 2018/762.
 The required information shall be provided by an electronic application for a safety certificate in the one-stop shop.